Careers360 Logo

 Answer:

-Apart from the feature which is already been discussed in this chapter, we can classify these animals based on the presence or absence of a backbone.
+Apart from the feature that has already been discussed in this chapter, we can classify these animals based on the presence or absence of a backbone.

 Animals having backbone